orioch/wordle/README.md

 ## Run the project

 You can run the project by opening [http://oriochayon.com/wordle](http://oriochayon.com/wordle).
-Alternatively, you can [create react app](https://github.com/facebook/create-react-app), and replace the src folder and the package.json file with yours.
+Alternatively, you can clone the repository to your local machine and use "npm install" and then "npm start" to run it